bane-labs/docs/security/anti-mev-protection/constructing-envelope-transactions.md

 5. Encrypt the signed transaction with Neo X TPKE;
 6. Construct an Envelope transaction with the encrypted data and send it through wallet with the same `nonce`.

-> **Note**: The node in step 2 will return an RPC error to prevent the wallet nonce from increasing.
-This is expected behavior; use steps 3 and 4 to verify the result.
+> **Note**: The node in step 2 always returns an RPC error to prevent the wallet nonce from increasing, so that we keep compatible with popular wallets e.g. Metamask.
+This is the expected behavior, so please follow steps 3 and 4 to verify the final result.

 ## **Envelope Transaction Verification**

-In Neo X, **Envelope transactions** must pass mempool, otherwise they cannot be decrypted and executed in the dBFT consensus process.
+In Neo X, **Envelope transactions** must first pass mempool, otherwise they cannot be decrypted or executed in the dBFT consensus process.

 ### **Verification Criteria**